 Our Board of Directors Composition and Renewal Policy provides that a director should not serve longer than 15 years to ensure the ongoing renewal of Board competencies.
+However, this is not an absolute rule and it does not diminish the discretionary power of the Board to recommend a candidate who has already sat on the Board for a period of 15 years.
 The Corporation does not believe that a retirement policy based on the age of a director is suitable and has no such policy.

-As at December 31, 2023, the average age of the members of the Board of Directors was 62 years of age and the average tenure of the directors was 5.08 years.
-After the Meeting, if all the nominees are elected, the average age of the members of the Board of Directors will be 61 years, and the average tenure of the directors will be 4.45 years.
+As at December 31, 2024, the average age of the members of the Board of Directors was 62 and the average tenure of the directors was 4.98 years.
+After the Meeting, if all the nominees are elected, the average age of the members of the Board of Directors will be 62, and the average tenure of the directors will be 5.28 years.

-Prior to the Meeting (as at December 31, 2023)
+Prior to the Meeting (as at December 31, 2024)